(Part 1 tells the background of a quilt inscribed with many names, and how I started my search for the details of its

 Frederick Saltmarsh was a sewer inspector on the Melrose 1900 census.
 By 1910, he and his family had moved to Solano, CA, where he had become a submarine inspector for the US Navy.
 By 1920, his career is listed as "shipfitter, helper."
 A few years later, he and his wife returned to Massachusetts, this time living in the town of Waltham.

 Part 3 tells the story of the Phinney, Dyer, and Hersey families.
 Part 4 has general observations on life in the late 1890s.
 Part 5 sums up my research.
 Part 6 shares the first information from librarians and historians in Melrose.
 I've written a little aside about the fun of being able to look at original records online.
 And, since the quilt did initially come to me for repair, and I did eventually stop reading census forms and do the repair work, and wrote up the techniques and choices involved.
 And then I went back to the research, and continued to find lots of great information.
 And also, a summary on the occasion of the exhibit about the quilt, December 2018, in Melrose.
 After the events, I described the homecoming experience and the exhibits, and wrote about the little quilt I made that was inspired by the historical quilt.
-And a set of summaries of the data and stories that brought the quilt to life.
+A set of summaries of the data and stories that brought the quilt to life.
 And a very astonishing coincidence with another quilt and a family tree.